serversideup/amplitudejs/README.md

 This will replace the visualization with an <img> tag set up to display the album art for browsers that do not support visualizations.

-### Building a Visualization for AmplitudeJS
+### Building a Visualization for Amplitude.js
 Visualizations work with any sound source as well it's just taken from any audio layer!

-If you understand the Web Audio API, you can easily build a visualization and have it work with AmplitudeJS. https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API
+If you understand the Web Audio API, you can easily build a visualization and have it work with Amplitude.js. https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API

 First, just download the template.js in the /visualization directory.

 This is the starting point for structuring your visualization.
 The comments in the template explain what each method does.
 To do your visualization, you will need access to the web audio elements.
-AmplitudeJS makes these available to you through public properties
+Amplitude.js makes these available to you through public properties

 Amplitude.analyser -> The AudioContext() after the createAnalyser() method is called